-There has been no change to course content, therefore lengthier exams for students should not be a generator of workload for teachers.
-Particularly in light of the replacement of the appeals system, there is no need for the generation of candidate evidence that mirrors that which would be produced in the final exam.
+In the majority of subjects, it would appear that there has been no change to course content, therefore lengthier exams for students should not be a generator of workload for teachers.
+In the small number of subjects in which course content has changed, there are varying amounts of additional unanticipated workload- a matter which is being addressed nationally and should be addressed locally using current EIS advice on NQ-related workload which can be accessed here: (add link) For the most part, particularly due to the replacement of the appeals system, there is no need for the generation of candidate evidence that mirrors that which would be produced in the final exam.
 Existing unit assessments, internal assessments and prelim papers will still be valid for use as formative and summative assessment tools.